|

 building castles bores, there are harmless rollers to

+dive through - just endless fun.
 At the Bathing station opposite the Information Bureau,

 private tents, costumes, towels, fresh-water showers